vapoursynth/vapoursynth/doc/functions/interleave.rst

    The *extend* argument controls whether or not all input clips will be treated as if they have the same length as the longest clip.

-   Interleaving clips with different formats or dimensions, or mixing infinite length clips with normal ones is considered an error unless *mismatch* is true.
+   Interleaving clips with different formats or dimensions is considered an error unless *mismatch* is true.